-- a) DCA Regional Commission(s) have not yet received a selected application from the competition (New Supply or Preservation), when considering ranking and selection determinations made prior to this tie - b) DCA Regional Commission(s) with the lower average housing vacancy rate - c) Count(ies) with the lower average housing vacancy rate - d) Issuer territory(ies) with the lower average housing vacancy rate (if comparable Census data exists for all tying issuer territories) - e) "Readiness to Proceed" narrative (see Scoring Criteria, Tiebreaker Information) - f) For ties between Preservation applications: - i.
+- a) The Congressional District(s) that have not yet received a selected application from the competition (New Supply or Preservation), when considering ranking and selection determinations made prior to this tie. - b) The Count(ies) that have not yet received a selected application from the competition (New Supply or Preservation).

+- c) Count(ies) with the lower average housing vacancy rate - d) Issuer territor(ies) with the lower average housing vacancy rate (if comparable Census data exists for all tying issuer territories) - e) "Readiness to Proceed" narrative (see Scoring Criteria, Tiebreaker Information) - f) For ties between Preservation applications: - i.
 Soonest year that all Housing Credit, HUD, and/or USDA affordability restrictions are set to expire - ii.
-Preservation Priority narrative (see Scoring Criteria, Tiebreaker Information)

-- iii.
-Occupancy rate of comparable properties, if applicable (see Scoring Criteria, Market Characteristics) - iv.
+Preservation Priority narrative (see Scoring Criteria, Tiebreaker Information) - iii.
+Occupancy rate of comparable properties, if applicable (see ScoringCriteria, Market Characteristics) - iv.
 Rent advantage, if applicable (see Scoring Criteria, Market Characteristics) - g) Census tract(s) with the lower average occupancy rate - h) Higher ratio of private investment to bond financing - For purposes of this tiebreaker, "private investment" is defined as all development funds not generated through tax-exempt bonds or 4% credits.
-Deferred developer fee does not qualify. - i) Lower total development cost per qualified residential rental unit
+Deferred developer fee does not qualify. - i) Lower total development cost per qualified residential rental unit a) Rank the two applications based on Scoring Criteria common to both competitions a)b)If necessary, apply the tiebreakers above (excluding tiebreakers specific to the Preservation competition)